+A trust is an arrangement created by one person (the “grantor”) where assets of the grantor are transferred to another person (the “trustee”) to be held for the benefit of a third person (the “beneficiary”).
+The grantor may also be the trustee and/or the beneficiary of the trust.
 Trusts can be a smart way to shield certain assets from the costly (and sometimes heavily taxed) probate process, though it’s important to note that wills and trusts are different documents with different purposes.

 Here’s what you need to know to make your kid a trust fund baby:

-Trusts are pretty flexible.
+Trusts funds are pretty flexible.
 Typically, you can include real estate, the cash in certain bank accounts, insurance policies, jewelry, and even your business assets.
-While a Will covers all property you own, in a trust, you must actively note what property you’re including in the trust.
+While a will covers all property you own, in a trust, you must actively note what property you’re including in the trust.
 If you want your family home or that old Mustang you love included in your trust fund, you have to designate that.